devravimori/compound-interest-calculator-quasar/README.md

 # Compound Interest Calculator In Quasar

-A Compound Interest Calculator built in Quasar Framework with Vue js and inbuit component of quasar.
+A Compound Interest Calculator built in Quasar Framework with Vue js and inbuilt component of quasar.

 It has 3 main components:
 1) Form options and input elements